“What is the BEST cardio machine!?”

 Best Overall Cardio Machine?

-Out of the five machines ‘eligible’, there’s only one machine that should be considered best cardio machine and some of its benefits are listed below:
+Out of the five machines ‘eligible’, there’s only one machine that can be considered best cardio machine overall.

 - Can burn over 1000 calories/ hour